DeviBongarde/MPG1/README.md

 now that you have commited the changes to merge them into the main branch open a PR(Pull Request)
 #### Opening a PR
-  open github
+-open github
-  in your branch you'll see a green button saying contribute create pull request ask another group member to approve and merge the pull request.
+-in your branch you'll see a green button saying contribute -create pull request
+-ask another group member to approve and merge the pull request.
-There you go!!
+-There you go!!
 Your block of work is now added to the main.
-Whenever a new PR is approved make sure the othr group members update thier branch by using the update your branch commands above.
+-Whenever a new PR is approved make sure the othr group members update thier branch by using the update your branch commands above.